dsergio-thesis/.github/profile/README.md

 surveys and open-source scientific ecosystems.
 We gratefully
 acknowledge:

-- Survey teams and data providers
+- The LSST Survey teams and data providers

 - The open-source Python scientific computing community

-- Collaborating researchers and students
+- Eastern Washington University collaborating researchers and students